 $50 – $70: HVAC Unit

 YES!
 Nearly all residential ducting consists of a thin, flexible plastic lining, which is easily damaged by rotary bushing.
-But many commercial metal ducts need a brush tool to clean some types of commercial ducting and is offered as an add on to any of our cleaning packages.
+But many commercial metal ducts need a brush tool to clean some types of commercial ducting and are offered as an add-on to any of our cleaning packages.

 Why should I add air duct cleaning to my business?